 The gateway protocol

-The top layer of any DLMS/COSEM communication profile is the DLMS/COSEM application layer.
+The top layer of any DLMS®/COSEM communication profile is the DLMS®/COSEM application layer.

-In order to leave both, the suite of lower layers and the DLMS/COSEM AL unaffected, the task of routing each message from the client to the end device on the LAN is solved by pre-fixing the COSEM APDUs with a few bytes specifying the network to be used and the address of the device on the LAN and vice versa.
+In order to leave both, the suite of lower layers and the DLMS®/COSEM AL unaffected, the task of routing each message from the client to the end device on the LAN is solved by pre-fixing the COSEM APDUs with a few bytes specifying the network to be used and the address of the device on the LAN and vice versa.

 The gateway extracts the payload, a COSEM APDU – together with the application addresses – from the WAN/NN protocol and puts it as a payload to the LAN protocol, and the other way round.